Variation of mixed Hodge structure and its applications: Preliminaries

 \begin{rem} In this paper, $D$ is always assumed to be reduced.
-Hence, $\Theta$ in Definition \ref{b-def2.2} is a reduced simple normal crossing divisor on $X^\nu$.
-We do not need $\mathbb Q$-divisors nor $\mathbb R$-divisors in this paper. \end{rem}
+Hence, $\Theta$ in Definition \ref{z-def2.3} is a reduced simple normal crossing divisor on $X^\nu$.
+We do not need $\mathbb Q$-divisors nor $\mathbb R$-divisors in this paper.
+This means that it is sufficient to treat the case where $B$ in Definition \ref{z-def2.1} is a $\mathbb Z$-divisor. \end{rem}

 We recall Siu's theorem on complex analytic sheaves, which is a special case of \cite[Theorem 4]{siu}.
-We need it for Theorem \ref{c-thm1.6} (i) and Theorem \ref{c-thm1.7} (i).
+We need it for Theorem \ref{z-thm1.7} (i) and Theorem \ref{z-thm1.8} (i).

 \begin{thm} Let $\mathcal F$ be a coherent sheaf on a complex analytic space $X$.
 Then there exists a locally finite family $\{Y_i\}_{i\in I}$ of complex analytic subvarieties of $X$ such that

 holds for every point $x\in X$, where $\mathfrak{p}_{x, 1}, \ldots, \mathfrak{p}_{x, r(x)}$ are the prime ideals of $\mathcal O_{X, x}$ associated to the irreducible components of the germs $Y_{i, x}$ of $Y_i$ at $x$ with $x\in Y_i$.
 We note that each $Y_i$ is called an {\em{associated subvariety}} of $\mathcal F$. \end{thm}